AvTrace/wepay-nodejs-sdk/README.md

     console.log(error);
   });

-// If you use Node.js v7.4 or above you can leverage async/await
+// If you use Node.js v7.4 or above you can use async/await

 try {
-  const response = await client.call('/checkout/create', {
+  const response = await client.call('create_checkout', {
     account_id: 1723052,
     amount: 50,
     currency: 'USD',